 Finally, prick holes in the base with a fork.
 This is known as docking, which prevents the dough from puffing up during cooking.

 You are now ready to blind bake the tart.
-I normally like to chill again after 15 minutes before putting in the oven for best results.
+I normally like to chill it again after 15 minutes before putting it in the oven for the best results.

 How to blind bake shortcrust pastry with baking beads, rice or dried beans?

 I have baking beads as I think they work perfectly.
-But I have heard and seen good results with rice or beans or even flour too, you choose what you want!
+But I have heard and seen good results with rice or beans or flour too; you choose what you want!

-The best advice I can give is to crumple up greaseproof paper (I use the same bit I used to roll pastry out on).
+The best advice I can give is to crumple greaseproof paper (I use the same bit I used to roll the pastry out on).

 Tip your chosen weight into the crumpled paper.

-Allow the paper to hangover the crust to prevent it colouring too quickly.
+Allow the paper to hang over the crust to prevent it from colouring too quickly.

 How to oven bake Shortcrust pastry tart?

-Remove paper and beans, place back in oven for 5 more minutes to brown off a little.
+Remove paper and beans, and place back in the oven for 5 more minutes to brown a little.